Kalairoxan/FrontEnd-Projects/README.md

 # FrontEnd-Projects
-This repository consists of the code samples,  and notes for the front developement
+This repository consists of the code samples,  and notes for the frontEnd developement